Investing in energy-efficient homes helps Oregonians save money now and supports a better energy future.

 Apply to Become a Certified Home Energy Assessor

-Certified home energy assessors can assign a home energy performance score to residential buildings.
+Certified home energy assessors can assign a home energy score to residential buildings.

 The step-by-step process to become a certified energy assessor and related application materials are available on the CCB website